Brian-Pob/rust_product_api/README.md

 For this project, I should probably learn traits.
 Traits in Rust are similar to interfaces in Java.

+So I have been able to implement polymorphism, or at least something that resembles it.
+My next goal is to implement serialization and deserialization and saving the data to a file.
+After that I could either try to implement MongoDB as my database or create the CLI to use the API.

+8/17/2022
+Today I am going to use serde to implement serialization and deserialization.
+I added the serde crate using `cargo add serde --features derive` as well as serde_json with `cargo add serde_json`.

+First thing I need to do is let my product class derive the Serialize and Deserialize traits.

 ### Part 2

 1. To follow...